 Silver in colour, amalgam fillings are frequently used to fill teeth located at the back of the mouth.
 They are a mixture of metals, including mercury, silver, copper, and tin, among others.

 While the silver colour may not be appealing to people who prefer a more natural appearance, they are a long-lasting option for molars that are subjected to a great deal of wear and tear.

-To create a cast gold filling, a model of your tooth must be created.
-A mixture of gold and other metals, such as silver and copper, is used to create these pieces.
+In order to create a cast gold filling, a model of your tooth is necessary.
+A blend of gold and other metals like silver and copper is used to craft these restorations.